andrewhaisley/argo/README.md

 # Argonaut
+A flexible and easy to use JSON library that makes the mapping of a structures from a dynamically typed language onto C++ objects as painless as possible.

-Another C++ JSON Library.
-If you're familiar with the Python json module this library should be easy to pick up.
+If you're familiar with the Python json module this library should be very easy to pick up.
 E.g. loading and saving a JSON message is as simple as:

 ```
 auto j = parser::load("file.json");